-Sadly there’s no getting away from it, tax is quite complicated.
-This shouldn’t stop you from forming your own limited company, taking advantage of the tax benefits and pursuing your goal of company ownership.
+Tax is a complicated subject, and there’s no getting away from it.
+However, this shouldn’t stop you from forming your own limited company, taking advantage of the range of tax benefits, and pursuing your goal of company ownership.

-All limited companies have to pay Corporation Tax on their profits; the current rate for companies’ with profits under £300,000 is 20%.
+All limited companies must pay Corporation Tax on their profits; the current rate of corporation tax is 19% (2019-20).

-This means if you invoice your client £100,000 excluding VAT over the year and have expenses which include any salary you pay yourself of £20,000, you will pay 20% on £80,000.
-The company’s corporation tax is due nine months and one day after the year-end, this is what accountants refer to as the ‘financial year’.
+This means that if you invoice your client £100,000 excluding VAT over the year, and have expenses of £20,000, you will pay 19% on the remaining £80,000.
+The company’s corporation tax is due nine months and one day after the year-end.

 Employer’s National Insurance Contributions

-Your company will pay 13.8% on any salary you pay yourself over the threshold of £166 per week.
+Your company will pay 13.8% on any salary you pay yourself over the threshold of £166 per week however there is no national insurance to pay on dividends.
+Working through your own limited company allows you the flexibility to structure your income in the most tax efficient manner.

-If you work through an umbrella company ‘you’ will have to pay employee NI of 12% and employers NI of 13.8%, this means you’ll pay 25.8% on your entire pay fewer expenses and threshold allowances.
+If you work through an umbrella company, you will have to pay employee National Insurance (NI) of 12% and employers NI of 13.8%.

 VAT (Value Added Tax)

-As a contractor, you’ll more than likely be registered for VAT which is 20%.
-You charge this on your invoices and then give the money to HM Revenue and Customs (essentially you act as a tax collector for the government).
+As a contractor, you’ll more than likely be registered for VAT.
+You charge this on your invoices, at 20%.

 All you need to start a Limited Company